 Did you buy a new construction home or a home that was built before 2002?!

 I say 2002 because that is around the time when code enforcement started requiring new construction to install drip edge when building a home.
-Now everywhere has their own code enforcement rules they follow, but in Shelby County, they follow the 2003 International Building Code.
+Now everywhere has its own code enforcement rules they follow, but in Shelby County, they follow the 2003 International Building Code.
 Section 1567.3.p requires an ice and water shield in roof valleys and drip edge on eaves and rakes of the roof.
 So how do you know if you have it or not?!

 What Is Drip Edge?

-Drip edge is a metal flashing that is installed at the edges (rakes and eaves) of the roof to help divert the flow of water away from the fascia and to protect the underlying roofing components called sheathing or also known as decking.
+A drip edge is a metal flashing that is installed at the edges (rakes and eaves) of the roof to help divert the flow of water away from the fascia and to protect the underlying roofing components called sheathing or also known as decking.
 Drip edge overhangs the sides of the edge of the roof.
 It has a small metal lip that is bent away from the fascia.
 It is non-corrosive and non-staining so that your roof looks good but is structurally stable.

 The drip edge is often replaced when new shingles are installed, but it can be replaced at any time.
 Asphalt roof shingles can become brittle in cold weather, so wait until a warm (but not hot) day to remove and replace drip edge.